Unusual winter mini-break destinations

 Where to stay

 Boutique Hotel de Flandre is located in the heart of the medieval centre in a listed building dating back to the 18th century with an original Napoleonic staircase.
 It has 63 rooms, and the higher up you are, the better view you’ll get.
 Alternatively you can stay in a monastery dating back to 1278 complete with stained glass windows, or the “Boatel”, a floating hotel set on canal boats.
 For something more family-oriented the Hotel Orion has quadruple and family rooms (up to five people) with access to a heated pool.

 Dinant and Durbuy

-Head to Belgium and the gorgeous towns of Dinant and Durbuy, about 1.5 to 2 hours drive away (depending on weather conditions).
+Head to the Belgian gorgeous towns of Dinant and Durbuy, about 1.5 to 2 hours drive away (depending on weather conditions).

 The other imposing building, the church of Notre Dame, a 13th century Gothic affair with an onion dome, is open daily 9.00 to 18.00.
 Nearby you can visit the tiny museum dedicated to Adolphe Sax, the creator of the saxophone, open daily and free from 9.00 to 18.00.

 Also nearby, you can visit the wonderful caves “La Merveilleuse” discovered in 1904 and filled with stalactites and stalagmites.
 Tours last 1 hour and are in English, French and Dutch.
 In winter months they are open at weekends only or daily during the holidays from 11.00 to 15.00.